Patronicity Resources Logo

 3. Pop-ups can jumpstart the decision-making process for projects

-A tactical urbanist approach, such as painted bike lanes without government approval to push for safer streets, have even allowed cities to recognize the value and impact on traffic flow and transportation.
-This pop-up bike lane approach is a way to test the value and simplicity of a bike lane, faster than awaiting for city council and Department of Transportation discussions and approvals, which are slow to even get started on evaluating the idea.
-This concept showcases the seriousness and demand from the local cyclist community, and has spurred the cities to take into consideration the demands of their residents with a working example on how bike lanes could work.
+A tactical urbanist approach, such as painted bike lanes without government approval to push for safer streets, has even allowed cities to recognize the value and impact on traffic flow and transportation.
+This pop-up bike lane approach is a way to test the value and simplicity of a bike lane faster than waiting for city council and Department of Transportation discussions and approvals, which are slow to even get started on evaluating the idea.
+This concept showcases the seriousness and demand from the local cyclist community and has spurred the cities to take into consideration the demands of their residents with a working example of how bike lanes could work.

 Pop-up protected bikeway in action.